ec-europa/europa-component-library/docs/Migrating-v5.md

 - A selector is added to the first item in the list, `.is-first`.
 - The selector used to reduce the font-size has changed, it's `.ecl-fact-figures__item--font-m` now and it's applied to each item instead of the root element.
+- The twig template supports vertical flow of the items using the parameter `sorting` with `vertical` as the value.

 ### Featured item